-First you’ll want to take inventory of all of your skills, talents and passions.
+First, you’ll want to take inventory of all of your skills, talents, and passions.
 Once you have this list, start correlating jobs to the various areas.
-If you find yourself struggling, place your keywords in sites like Google and Indeed and see what comes up.
+If you find yourself struggling, place your keywords in sites like Google, Indeed, and FlexJobs and see what comes up.

-Secondly, you’ll want to connect with others in your desired field of work.
+Secondly, you’ll want to connect with others in your desired field of work by conducting informational interviews.
 Find out the ins and outs of the position, and see if it is something that you’re really interested in pursuing.
-Having inside connections can also lead to referrals and potential job opening.
+Having inside connections can also lead to referrals and potential job opportunities.

 Third, make sure that you’re educating yourself through reading.
-Get your hands on different work at home guides, finding your niche books, and read lots of blogs and articles.
-By educating yourself you’ll be better equipped for the road ahead.
+Get your hands on different work-at-home guides, finding your niche books, and read lots of industry-related blogs and articles.
+By educating yourself, you’ll be better equipped for the road ahead.

 - Tory Johnson – Will Work from Home